Start date: 15 October 2019

 Course code: N/A

 This course covers Functional Safety Design of Electronic Systems for automotive applications according to the ISO 26262 International standard.
-It was held in May 2019.
-We will be holding a similar course in the future, so please contact us (see below) if you would like to be informed when the next course is scheduled.

 Knowledge of automotive safety requirements, which impact on the design of automotive components.
 The optional exam on 23rd May provides the possibility of industry certification as ISO26262 Automotive Functional Safety engineer for those who pass the exam and have 3 years relevant functional safety work experience.